microprediction/timemachines/README.md

 ## The Skater signature

 Okay, here's a little more about "skater" functions.
-I'm repeating myself but the good thing is, this is the only thing you need to know, really.
+I'm repeating myself somewhat but the good thing is, this is the only thing you need to know.
+Morally this package is a mere collection of skater functions and they all operate like this:

       x, w, s = f(   y:Union[float,[float]],             # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.